camunda/camunda-docs/docs/self-managed/platform-deployment/docker.md

 - [`8080`](http://localhost:8080/): Operate
 - [`8081`](http://localhost:8081/): Tasklist

-While the Docker images itself are supported for production usage, the provided [docker-compose.yaml](https://github.com/camunda-cloud/camunda-cloud-get-started/blob/master/docker-compose.yaml) is designed to be used by developers to run an environment locally, it is not designed to be used in production.
+While the Docker images themselves are supported for production usage, the provided [docker-compose.yaml](https://github.com/camunda-cloud/camunda-cloud-get-started/blob/master/docker-compose.yaml) is designed to be used by developers to run an environment locally, it is not designed to be used in production.
 We recommend to use [Kubernetes](../kubernetes) in production, see also [Installation Overview](./).

 ## Zeebe